-Finally, a robust aspect of rational learning in sequential models is anti-imitation. \citet{eyster2014extensive} give general conditions for fully Bayesian agents to anti-imitate in the sequential model.
-We find that anti-imitation also is an important feature in our dynamic model, and in our context is crucial for good learning.
-Despite this similarity, there is an important contrast between our findings and standard sequential models.
-In those models, while rational agents \emph{do} prefer to anti-imitate, in many cases individuals as well as society as a whole could obtain good outcomes using heuristics without any anti-imitation: for instance, by combining the information that can be inferred from one neighbor with one's own private signal, as in \citet*{AcemogluNetwork} and \citet{lobel2015information}.
+Second, a robust aspect of rational learning in sequential models is the phenomenon of anti-imitation, as discussed, e.g., by \citet{eyster2014extensive}.
+They give general conditions for fully Bayesian agents to anti-imitate in a standard sequential model.
+We find that anti-imitation is also an important feature in our dynamic model, and in our context is crucial for good learning.
+Despite this similarity, there is an important contrast between our environment and standard sequential models.
+In those models, while rational agents \emph{do} prefer to anti-imitate, individuals and society as a whole can often obtain good outcomes using heuristics without any anti-imitation: for instance, by combining one's own private signal with the information that can be inferred from a single neighbor. \citet*{AcemogluNetwork} and \citet{lobel2015information} show that such a heuristic leads to asymptotic learning in a sequential model.
 Our dynamic learning environment is different, as shown in Proposition \ref{prop:asymundir}: to have any hope of approaching good aggregation benchmarks, agents must respond in a sophisticated way, with anti-imitation, to their neighbors' (correlated) estimates.